SatGate-io/satgate/docs/DEMO_PLAYBOOK.md

 ---

-### **Scene 4: The Phase 1 Close**
+### **Scene 4: The Crawl Close**

 *Narrative:* "Everything you just saw happened without a single satoshi of Bitcoin."

 **Closing Line:**

-> "Phase 1 is live.
-Phase 3 (Payments) is just a config change away."
+> "Crawl is live.
+Run (Payments) is just a config change away.
+And if you need Walk (Quotas) in between, same architecture—we just enable the governance layer."

 ---

-# 💰 Phase 3: The "Revenue Switch" (Optional Closer)
+# 💰 Phase 3: Economic Access (Run)

 **Goal:** Prove that monetization is a config change, not a re-platform.

+> This is **Run** in the maturity model: Pay-per-request access via L402.
+Same architecture as Crawl, plus proof-of-payment.

 > 💡 **When to show this:** Only if the partner is interested in the monetization story.
-Phase 1 alone is often enough for governance-focused clients.
+Phase 1 (Crawl) alone is often enough for security-focused clients.

 ---